 If you travel via land (boat or drive) from Laos or Cambodia to Vietnam, please have the Visa in advance because service of Vietnam Immigration Offices at Vietnam borders (in Vinh Suong – Chau Doc or in Moc Bai) is complicated and slow.

-– Citizen of following countries must pay 70 USD per visa to obtain Vietnam Visa Approval Letter:
+– Citizen of following countries must pay 40 USD – 100 USD per visa to obtain Vietnam Visa Approval Letter (processing time is from 7 – 10 working days, please check with us for more details):

 II.
 E-Visa Service: